openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 In the case of a v3 PKESK, a receiving implementation MUST check if the length of the unwrapped symmetric key matches the symmetric algorithm identifier, and abort if this is not the case.

-Implementations MUST NOT use the obsolete Symmetrically Encrypted Data packet (tag 9) to encrypt data protected with the algorithms described in this document.
+Implementations MUST NOT use the obsolete Symmetrically Encrypted Data packet (Packet Type ID 9) to encrypt data protected with the algorithms described in this document.

 ### Key Material Packets {#mlkem-ecc-key}